pallets/jinja/docs/api.rst

 Using a template loader rather than passing strings to :class:`Template` or :meth:`Environment.from_string` has multiple advantages.
 Besides being a lot easier to use it also enables template inheritance.

-.. admonition:: Notes on Autoescaping

-   In future versions of Jinja2 we might enable autoescaping by default for security reasons.
-As such you are encouraged to explicitly configure autoescaping now instead of relying on the default.

 Unicode